 I love my hairstylist.
 Love him.
-And it’s not just because he’s good at what he does, or because he’s tall and broad-shouldered with a sexy, baritone voice fit for radio.
+And it’s not just because he’s good at what he does, or because he’s tall and broad-shouldered with a sexy, baritone voice.

 He’s just cool.

 Gay and raised in a strict Mormon household, he’s endured pain, reflection and therapy to be confident with who he is.
-So in addition to being attentive, handsome and practically exotic in my Stepford town, he also has a soulful perspective that he shares generously.
+So in addition to being attentive, handsome and practically exotic in my Stepford town, he also has a soulful perspective.

 Last time I went, he was telling me he’d recently been getting a lot of signs from “the universe.”
-He believes that we send out our requests to the universe, with belief that the universe will respond.
+He believes that we send out our requests to the universe and the universe will respond.

 “Isn’t that the same concept of prayer and God?”
-I asked — intellectually, not persuasively, as I’m highly sensitive to religious certainty.
+I asked.

 “You could say that” he said.
 “But the point is to listen and pay attention.
 There are always signs, clues, nudges – you have to be aware.”